scds/github-pages/lesson1.md

 ---
 layout: default
 title: Lesson 1 - Learn GitHub
-nav_order: 3
+nav_order: 4
 ---

 <!-- Edit the content below for the workshop in question.
 Once you're ready to publish, remove the comment characters e.g. "<!--" at the start and end -->

-# Lesson 1: Learning GitHub
+# Lesson 1: Learn GitHub
 In this first lesson, you'll get some introductory experience creating a GitHub repository and populating it with files from the web interface.

 ## Lesson objectives